-I’m the first to admit I’m not an avid car show participant.
-At least, not putting my car in ’em.
-I like going to them, but have little desire to sit around for half the day behind a rope.
-I’d rather be driving.
-So the car is usually parked out on the street somewhere while I browse around, talk to people and shoot a few pictures.
+I’m the first to admit I’ve never been a real avid car show participant.
+At least, not putting my car in them.
+I do enjoy car shows but my main enjoyment is in the driving.
+So you might see my car parked out on the street somewhere while I browse around, talk to people and shoot a few pictures.
 Give me an hour or so and I’m on the road again.

 Well, one of my recent weekends may have changed my mind a little on that point.

 Walked across the street to the community center where they were serving a pancake and sausage breakfast – free will donation.
 Delicious.
 I turned down a generous free-refill offer because they gave me plenty the first time.
-Chatted with a couple ladies who had gotten their fill of garage sales (hard to believe, huh?), hung out with fellow car guy Wes from Sisseton SD, watched a kids’ pedal tractor pull (you should see the concentration on those little kids’ faces!), browsed some craft vendors (should’ve bought one of those hand-made necklaces for my goddaughter!), talked to a bunch of other people and before long it was award time.
+Chatted with a couple ladies who had gotten their fill of garage sales (hard to believe, huh?), hung out with fellow car guy Wes from Sisseton SD, watched a kids’ pedal tractor pull (you should see the concentration on those little kids’ faces!), browsed the craft vendors, talked to a bunch of other people and before long it was award time.
 I think there were maybe three or four awards given out but I wasn’t really counting.

 So what did I learn from this Saturday morning outing?

-I learned that a ’57 Chevy four-door hardtop on display was owned and driven by the couple who bought it new and drove it to the Black Hills on their honeymoon!
-The dealer sticker was carefully taped to a sheet of cardboard and displayed in the window.
+I learned that a familiar ’57 Chevy four-door hardtop on display was driven to the show by the same couple who bought it new and also drove it to South Dakota’s Black Hills on their honeymoon!
+The original dealer sticker was carefully taped to a sheet of cardboard and displayed in the window.

 I learned that there’s at least one ’62 Pontiac Tempest running around Wilmot with a four-banger under the hood.
 You know, the one that looks like half of a 389 V-8?
 When’s the last time you saw one of those?

-I learned that a chopped ’51 Merc can still look pretty good with billet wheels and tweed upholstery.
+I learned that a traditional style chopped ’51 Merc can still look pretty good with modern touches like billet wheels and tweed upholstery.

 I learned that no matter how small the show, there will be a lady dressed in a poodle skirt and saddle shoes who’s hanging around a fifties-era car and having a blast doing it.
 There will be a drive-in food tray with a plastic hamburger hanging on the window.
 And looking at that tray will, strangely enough, still make me hungry for a hamburger.